 Pollutant sector data: This section contains individual subsections for each pollutant sector, in which the user defines:

-10 (i) the list of pollutants to be calculated, (ii) the data paths that point to the specific-sector information used for the emission calculation process and (iii) (only available for certain sectors) an optional subset of pollutant categories to be considered for the calculation process (i.e. list of vehicle categories in the road transport sector, list of crop categories in the fertilizer application sector, list of animal categories in the livestock sector, list of airport codes in the aircraft sector, list of port codes in the shipping sector, list of fuels in the residential and commercial sector).
+10 (i) the list of pollutants to be calculated, (ii) the data paths that point to the specific-sector information used for the emission calculation process and (iii) an optional subset of pollutant categories to be considered for the calculation process, and only available for certain sectors (i.e. list of vehicle categories in the road transport sector, list of crop categories in the fertilizer application sector, list of animal categories in the livestock sector, list of airport codes in the aircraft sector, list of port codes in the shipping sector, list of fuels in the residential and commercial sector).
 This

 15 last option can be very useful when studying the contribution of certain pollutant categories to total sectoral emissions (e.g. diesel vehicles in road transport) or when performing source attribution modelling studies (e.g. Pay et al., 2019).